 Local Economic Revitalization Tax Assistance (LERTA): This program allows local taxing authorities to provide real property tax exemptions for projects that involve new construction or result in improvements made to industrial, commercial, or other business property.
 The exemptions apply to the assessed value of new construction and the assessed value of improvements made to an existing building.
 Eligible projects must be located in an area designated as a Local Economic Revitalization Assistance zone.
 To receive the 10-year exemption, approval is required from all local taxing authorities, including the school district.

-In addition to LERTA, Pennsylvania permits local taxing jurisdictions to use tax increment financing (TIF) to encourage redevelopment of deteriorated areas.
-In Pennsylvania, tax increment financing can be financed from real property taxes, sales taxes or business gross receipts taxes.
+In addition to LERTA, Pennsylvania permits local taxing jurisdictions to use tax increment financing (TIF) to spur redevelopment projects in blighted areas.